 As a parent it’s my responsibility to raise my child well and raising my child to be an independent individual features high on my priority list.
 She has to be independent right now though it hurts her or me.
 Better now than later.

-Here are a few tips on how to raise independent children:
+Here are 6 tips on how to raise an independent child:

-According to me, potty training is the first step in making your child independent.
+Potty training is the first step to raise an independent child.
 When the child understands his needs and the means to fulfil them, that’s when he is independent.
 I taught my little child to sit on her own on the potty, on the big potty.
 A bad back problem also prompted me into speeding up the process.
 I put a small stool before the potty.
 She steps on the stool and sits herself on the big potty.
 I just need to clean her up later.
 It started slowly.
 I first held her hand while she stepped on the stool and sat.
-But then quite early, she realized that it was more fun to do it on her own.
+But then quite early, she realised that it was more fun to do it on her own.

 Let them do small errands: